 Wet weights.
 Take frozen samples out of freezer.
 Remove Nitex from dish and put onto blotter paper (e.g., large Kimwipes) to thaw, until not frozen (takes ~15 min or so).
 Transfer filters to a different blotter paper until they are not leaking so much (but not dry either).
 Weigh.
 The scale may drift a bit as the sample starts to dry out so be consistent about when you take your reading (give the scale a few seconds to settle, and then take reading).
 Note: Do in groups of about 20, so that samples don’t start to dry out.

 Once wet weighed, put the Nitex circles onto aluminum foil and put the foil into the drying oven overnight (at ~60-65°C).
 Note, do not dry the Petri dishes because they may melt.
 To transport them back, you’ll need to then put back into respective Petri dishes.
 Then transport the dry samples in a cooler with some Drierite.
-Back at our lab, once dried, we weigh them again then scrap off the gunk.
+Back at our lab, once dried, we weigh them again then scrape off the gunk.
 The gunk goes into the Petri dishes put in the freezer for later CHN.